-- encouraging reflection on principles on which librarians and other information workers can form policies and handle dilemmas - improving professional self-awareness - providing transparency to users and society in general.
+- encouraging reflection on principles on which librarians and other information workers can form policies and handle dilemmas - improving professional self consciousness - providing transparency to users and society in general.

 This code is not intended to replace existing codes or to remove the obligation on professional associations to develop their own codes through a process of research, consultation and cooperative drafting.
-Full compliance with this code is not expected.